Traffic Count Data Analysis Using Mixtures of Kato--Jones Distributions: Model

 \subsection{Definition of the model}

 This section considers a model for the traffic data.
 As displayed in \katot{Fig.\ \ref{fig:weekday}}, our data show two distinct features, namely, (i) \chris{bimodality} and (ii) different degrees of skewness and peakedness in the clusters of the morning and evening rush hours.
-Therefore it seems reasonable to adopt a \katot{mixture model} whose components have flexibility in terms of skewness and peakedness.
-In this paper we consider the following mixture with density
+Therefore it seems reasonable to adopt a \katot{mixture model} whose components have flexibility in terms of skewness and peakedness. \katott{In this paper we adopt the distribution of \citet{kat15} as each component of the mixture.
+Its density is given by